 1. Experience Analytics

-The Experience Analytics dashboard is split into 4 metrics:
+The Experience Analytics dashboard is split into four metrics:

-Each category has its own set of sub-metrics ranging from Devices and Pattern Matches to Campaigns and Entry Pages, all of which are presented as line graphs, bar charts and pie charts.
+Each category has its own set of sub-metrics which are presented as line graphs, bar charts and pie charts.

 2. Experience Profile